 We seek to employ a diverse capital raising strategy under which we may issue capital stock and other types of securities.
 To the extent we raise additional funds through capital market transactions, we currently anticipate using the net proceeds from such transactions to acquire additional residential mortgage-related assets, consistent with our investment policy, and for working capital, which may include, among other things, the repayment of our financing transactions.
 There can be no assurance, however, that we will be able to access the capital markets at any particular time or on any particular terms.
-We have available for issuance an unlimited amount (subject to the terms and limitations of our charter) of common stock, preferred stock, depository shares representing preferred stock, warrants, debt securities, rights and/or units pursuant to our universal shelf registration statement and, at December 31, 2023, we had approximately 2.0 million shares of common stock available for issuance pursuant to our DRSPP shelf registration statement.
-During 2023, we issued 6,666 shares of common stock through our DRSPP, raising net proceeds of approximately \$74,000.
+We have available for issuance an unlimited amount (subject to the terms and limitations of our charter) of common stock, preferred stock, depository shares representing preferred stock, warrants, debt securities, rights and/or units pursuant to our universal shelf registration statement and, at December 31, 2024, we had approximately 2.0 million shares of common stock available for issuance pursuant to our DRSPP shelf registration statement.
+The Company did not issue any shares pursuant to its DRSPP during 2024.